 I had two choices.
 I could be honest, or I could fake it.
 People wanted to know what I felt as a leader.
 I’d say, “Are you kidding?
 It scares me to death!
 But I believe that we should base our goals on how big God is—not how big we are.”
 I’ve never thought that fear was a legitimate reason for not doing something.
 I’m scared to death to do it, but we’d better do it so we’re not disobedient to God.
 Because our community needs Jesus.

 I could have said, “Nah, we’ve got this.
 I don’t have any doubts.”
 But this is a teaching opportunity.
-I’ve told people for years, “It doesn’t matter if you have doubts.
+I’ve told people for years, “It doesn’t matter if you have doubts visit our website.
 You doubt your doubts.
 You believe your beliefs.”
 Like Paul, when we’re open about our frustrations, we have an opportunity to demonstrate our trust in God.

 “When I came to you, I was weak.
 I was afraid and very nervous.
 I didn’t speak my message with persuasive intellectual arguments.
 I spoke my message with a show of spiritual power so that your faith would not be based on human wisdom but on God’s power” (1 Corinthians 2:3-5 GW).
 Admitting our fears to our congregation may be harder than anything else.
 Notice that Paul was not afraid to do it.
 He was an intellectual and spiritual giant.
 We’ve never seen a greater mental capacity than that of the apostle Paul.
 But physically, and maybe even emotionally, he was weak.

 Today people may have chided him for being so honest and admitting his nervousness.
 Yet it’s that very nervousness that was the key to God’s power.

 Yes, it’s tough to share your weaknesses.
 It’s a risk.
 But it’s also an incredible opportunity to deepen your relationship with your congregation and demonstrate the truth of the Gospel.